MarcinKilarski/Website-Audit/seo.md

 Users and search engines encounter 4XX errors (e.g. 404 Error: Page Not Found) when trying to visit a page that cannot be found.
 This may be caused by a broken link to a page or a file that was removed, but also when a URL of a page was changed or misspelt.

-In this situation, the user and search engines are redirected to a ‘Page Not Found’ instead of the page they were looking for.
+In this situation, the user and search engines are redirected to a ‘Page Not Found' instead of the page they were looking for.
 This could frustrate some users, having a negative impact on their perception of the state of your website and your brand.

 Furthermore, it prevents some of the ranking signals accumulated by the previous version of the page (like links from other sites pointing to it), from benefiting your website, as [it was confirmed](https://twitter.com/methode/status/629654083469737984) on Twitter by Google Webmaster Trends Analyst Gary Illyes.
 It is always beneficial to fix those links.